arctrong/md2html/bin/new_project/readme.txt

     as examples.

 - Look into the file `md2html_args.json`.
-Particularly, commented GitHub link may be defined and uncommented if the writing worked if published there.
+Particularly, commented GitHub link may be defined and uncommented if the writing work if published there.

 - In the directory `doc_src/sections/ref/` delete the pages `references.txt` and `glossary.txt`
     if they are not going to be used.
 Some cleanup may be done in the argument file